lil-lab/ciff/README.md

 1) Clone the repostory using `git clone https://github.com/clic-lab/instruction-following-framework.git`

 2) Download the data and simulators file from http://clic.nlp.cornell.edu/resources/Misra-EMNLP-2018/.
 Note that images for Touchdown dataset are not available publically since Google owns these images.
 We do however provide image features.
 Please see the Section 9 in the Touchdown paper for full details.
 Place the data and simulator files in the same ciff folder alongside the src folder.
-Your directory structure should look like:

-- ./ciff/

-     - data

-     - simulators

-     - src

-     - media
+The CIFF directory should contain 4 folders: src, simulators, data and media.

 3) Set PYTHONENV to treat the src folder as root.
 One way to do this is to run: